scuzzydude/asimov/asimov.md

 While SOA give the artists tools to better judge his agent's performance in terms of income, career potential, and legacy.
 Ultimately, an artist is independent of the SOA.
 Even if the artist loses majority control of the scootage, he or she can veto the choice of agents and always refuse work from the agent.
 The scootee, who controls transactions of the SOA, can refuse to trades to pledges it thinks are counter to the best interests of the artists, it should be written into the scooter that the trustee can never refuse to trades back to the artist.
 So if an artist loses control of the SOA, there is always a path to gain it back, and if he or she has true genius potential, likely a pool of resources that could help in that process.
 Even it's only vanity potential, an artist can crowdsource their way back to control through his or her fanbase.

+Some may find it noncongruent to add Agency to scoot and still call the responsibility domain non-commercial.
+I admit, it does seem that way.
+However, Agency is actually a balance of genius against the commercial side of creative talent.
+Every actor ever interviewed during a film promotion says he choose the role for the material, and never the money.
+Scoot of Agency will measure the accuracy of those kinds of statements.

 #### Pre-agency

 We've all heard stories of young actors, musicians and athletes being financially exploited for the benefit of others.
 And there are surely countless cases of young people being fed false hope by trusted adults, only to face devastation when the reality of their talent is put to the test.
 Parental involvement further complicates these issues as we, rightly so, consider parental rights superior to any other interest any other adult has in a young person's life.
 More often than not, there is no outright exploitation but just a confusion of differing motivations that can by challenging to navigate for both child and parent.